Power Query is the data source editor in PowerBI.

 .

-In the formula bar, enter:
+In the formula bar, enter the following:

 = Table.PromoteHeaders(